Gravy77/dreamcatcher_app/README.txt

 - targetSdKVersion 28
 - Uses the AndroidX support library
 - the app will request camera permission upon an attempt take a photo

-If you would like to learn more about this app, please contact me at arvidyuen7@hotmail.com